 (BRUSSELS)

-Speaking to Innovators Magazine for this special edition showcasing the European Innovation Summit’s inaugural EU Top 50 Startups event, where he is giving the keynote speech, the ‘serial pioneer’ has a clear message to the young innovators taking part: ‘success will come from good communication.’
+Speaking to us for a special edition all about the European Innovation Summit’s inaugural EU Top 50 Startups event, where he’s giving the keynote, the serial pioneer is clear, that for early stage companies: ‘success will come from good communication.’

 1000 solutions

-“Even for climate change deniers, it will be logical to use these solutions,” Bertrand added.
+He adds: “Even for climate change deniers, it will be logical to use these solutions.”

-“I want to bring key people together, into the World Alliance: startups, companies, institutions and organisations that are producing, implementing or supporting the use of clean technologies, and offer them – free of charge – access to these independent experts – who give credibility to each solution,” he said.
+“I want to bring key people together, into this new World Alliance: startups, companies, institutions and organisations that are producing, implementing or supporting the use of clean technologies, and offer them – free of charge – access to these independent experts – who give credibility to each solution,” he said.

 “I think there are a lot of people everywhere in the world; in startups, in universities, in research labs and even big corporations, with one or several solutions that are profitable and can protect the environment, but they are not known about, people have no idea that they exist.”

-All 1000 will be presented at COP24 in Poland next year.
+The 1000 will be showcased at COP24 in Poland next year.

 European startups show the way